hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

 ### Push the code and start a PR

-Refer to the [contributing doc](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md#310-push-to-upstream-origin-aka-your-fork) section 3.10 onward.
+Refer to the [contributing doc section on "Push to upstream origin"](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md#410-push-to-upstream-origin-aka-your-fork) onward.